lukmanaj/CTMRI-Net/README.md

 ## Brain Tumor Multimodal Classifier App

-# # 📘 GitHub Repository: README.md

-# This repository contains a Streamlit application and supporting code for a multimodal deep learning model that classifies brain tumor presence based on CT and/or MRI scans.
+This repository contains a Streamlit application and supporting code for a multimodal deep learning model that classifies brain tumor presence based on CT and/or MRI scans.

 ## 🧠 Overview
 - Multimodal classifier that supports CT, MRI, or both inputs.